 We did a major piece of research into what Aussies think about water and despite our reliance on tap water for a million things not least flushing the loo - only 42% of Australians think tap water is precious.
 Furthermore, 69% say they’d freak out if their taps stopped working.

 We are asking all Australian households to sign up to Water Night to practice ‘water mindfulness’ and being self-aware when reaching for the tap.

-The challenge is making do with one bucket of water and not using taps, showers and running water from 5pm to 5am on Thursday 22nd October.
+The challenge is making do with one bucket of water and not using taps, showers and running water from 5pm to 5am on Thursday 22nd October during National Water Week.
 (Use of water Covidsafe and religious reasons is exempt of course).

 Instead we are simply challenging everyone to see for themselves just how often they reach for the tap in one evening.

 We are absolutely sure it will be at least 30% more than you thought and that after taking part you will have seen for yourself just how much you are on a water using autopilot- not only that we believe you will see how much you use unnecessarily and will easily be able to see where you can save water around the home which could lead to some dollar savings down the track too!